Shields/My Bloody Valentine Before and After Loveless (LAST UPDATED December 2016)

 I have yet to see any proper celebration of the fact that four amazing MBV tracks have leaked within the last year or so.
 This is cause for celebration, or at least cause to get really stoned and listen to the tracks.
 The four songs (Cowboy Song, Kevin Song, Good For You, and Bilinda Song) sound like first rate material circa 1988-1990 and are listed on a disc of rarities that was slated to come out accompanying another disc with the four remastered Creation EP's, at least according to one source.
 The other rarities on the disc are better known songs like Untitled A, Untitled B, Sugar, Glider (Long Mix), etc. Rather than download a lot of dubious song that Shields supposedly played a guitar line on or something, get there four tracks first.
 I see compilations with elaborate lists of songs Shields supposedly played on.
 Many of the albums, like the one by Undark, or various Dinosaur Jr albums, for the most part don't specify which tracks on the album Shields played on or even whether he played drums or guitar.
 Unless someone interviewed Shields or Jay Mascis about what exactly went down, its pretty hard to know.
 I doubt Shields remembers a lot of his more minor contributions.
 Unless it was a really distinct guitar part, or a remix, or production, or a very specific attribution (which is kinda the whole point of my site), or someone with inside knowledge was interviewed, its impossible to know Shields contribution on many albums.
 (On my site, I quote the attribution listed on the record or cd verbatim.)
 So many of the songs I see that Shields supposedly played on among these various compilations seem dubious.
 Anyway, why waste your time of some of those tracks in which he supposedly laid down a small guitar part when we have four unreleased proper MBV tracks.
 Just be sure to buy them when they come out, along with the remastered versions of Isn't Anything and Loveless.
 If ever a band deserves our cash, its MBV.
 The four members went through a lot to make this great music and I am very sure not one of the four is independently wealthy.
 So if you've downloaded any of their tracks, and you realized that no one else can do what they do, be fair to them and buy their records and cd's through the proper channels.
 (2/26/12).

 The only MBV news of late can be found in NME back from October of this year.
 Shields mentions starting a label imprint entitled "Pickpocket" to put out an EP for Le Volume Courbe and possibly at 10" of his guitar noise that he's been working on.
 Its not the future home for My Bloody Valentine releases.
 It can be found online at http://www.nme.com/news/my-bloody-valentine/60086 and a longer article/interview appeared in the magazine at the time.
 On another topic, for those who wondered what happened to the remastered version of Loveless and Isn't Anything, I have no answers.
 They were reviewed in prominent music magazines but never came out.
 But they did leak.
 Soulseek is a great P2P client that is easy to setup and has a lot people who care about music on it.
 Go to Soulseek.com and download the SoulseekNS client.
 The trickiest part is opening a UDP port (or is it a TCP port? can't remember) in your firewall.
 Get a friend to help if necessary.
-You can definitely get quality remasters of Loveless and Isn't Anything in mp3 form through Soulseek.
+You can definitely get quality remasters of Loveless and Isn't Anything in mp3 form through Soulseek to tide you over until such time as you can properly buy them.
 There are two remasters of Loveless that Shields did from two different sources, and one Shields did of Isn't Anything.They sound amazing.
 (12/22/11).

 Shields can be seen playing with the Charlatans at an acoustic gig of theirs in a clip on youtube from Union Chapel 16/03/2011 (http://www.youtube.com/watch?v=SLcVUc41Pik) He doesn't come on stage until the second song.
 Also I got the 20th Anniversary version of Primal Scream's Screamadelica.
-On the front it says "re-mastered by primal scream and kevin shields" then in the booklet it actually says "Remastered by John Davis at Metropolis, Remaster approved by Kevin Shields."
-This kinda makes sense that the remaster wasn't actually done by Shields or the Scream as remastering is more of a technical process rather than an artistic endeavor.
-You have to have an artistic bent to do remasters, but ultimately the skills you have to have/develop are in many ways technical and take patience and time to develop I'm told.
-So be aware the 20th Anniversary is not really any different.
-Its just what you'd expect.
-Its clearer and louder, with the right amount of compression.
+On the front it says "re-mastered by primal scream and Kevin Shields" then in the booklet it specifies "Remastered by John Davis at Metropolis, Remaster approved by Kevin Shields."
+It does sound great.
+Its clearer and louder, without any bad compression.
 Nobody dropped the ball basically.
-Just be aware, its pretty useless that it says "remastered by Kevin Shields and Primal Scream" on the cover.
+Definitely worth owning.
 (4/19/11).